 I’m not one who likes to talk about gear.
-I find the conversations dull and quite boring because they usually go something like this:
+I find the those kind of conversations vapid and trite.
+They usually go something like this:

 Order of Operation

 The first thing that I think about when setting up my pedalboard is the order in which the pedals are wired up.
 Effect pedals, like their names suggest, effect one another.
 Because of this, there are some guiding principles to keep in mind so that your signal is processed in a logical order.

 Here are some of those principals: